bl-CSE15L/cse15l-lab-reports/LabReport1.md

 ```
 cd lecture1/messages
 ```
 Here I used the cd command in the /home directory.
-I used the cd command to change the current working directory to the messages directory
+I used the cd command to change the current working directory to the messages directory.
+The cd command only has access to whatever is in the working directory.
+As such, making the arg a path that goes from /home through /lecture1 to /messages as "lecture/messages" allows me to change the working directory from /home to /messages.
+Because this command usage produces no error message or problematic behavior, it is not an error.

+---
 Path to file as argument:
 ```
 cd lecture1/messages/en-us.txt